Ajax10000/JICT/README.md

 -   instances of CEdit became instances of JTextField
 -   instances of CBUTTON became instances of JButton
 -   instances of CCOMBOBOX became instances of JComboBox

+*   instances of CTEXT became instances of JLabel

+The menu for ICT was defined in ICT20.RC.
+Of course, to implement the menu in Java I used the JMenuBar, JMenu and JMenuItem classes.

 ## Handling parameters to methods